Psoriasis

 It is common for psoriasis to be initially misdiagnosed as clinical presentations can look similar to several other skin conditions.

-Most common conditions include:
+The most common conditions include:

 Condition